arunp77/Job-Market-project/README.md

    cd Job-Market-Project
    ```
 3. Follow the instructions in each stage's folder to execute the corresponding tasks.
-4. For the contributions, go to [COntribution guidelines](Contribution-guidelines.md)
+4. For the contributions, go to [Contribution guidelines](Contribution-guidelines.md)

 ## Contributors